laurengordonfahn/CrescendoProject/README.md

 # How to Access Endpoint
  - setup a postman account
- - in a new postman tab in the url input field add https://hxt2eg2bo5.execute-api.us-east-2.amazonaws.com/prod/getHungrySumoReviews
+ - in a new postman tab set to GET in the url input field add https://hxt2eg2bo5.execute-api.us-east-2.amazonaws.com/prod/getHungrySumoReviews
  - press send

 # Points of Reflection
-- This project can become more dynamic by taking in a phone number of a resturant to a new endpoint that calls the YELP get business by phone number and then grabing the id and then calling out for the reviews
+- This project can become more dynamic by taking in a phone number of a resturant to a new endpoint that calls the YELP get business by phone number endpoint and then grabing the id  of the resturant in order to call for reviews

 - I was not able to find location information.
-I am not certain if that is because this resturant has only one location so that is hard coded, I am happy to have feed back to learn if I over looked something
+I am not certain if that is because this resturant has only one location.
+I hard sinned and coded, I am happy to have feed back to learn if I over looked something